Currently there are no workshops in the making. Here you can now find the archive of earlier workshops.

-This workshop, for which the project collaborates with Leipzig’s FAGI (Research Center for Analytic German Idealism), is concerned with a book manuscript by Adrian Haddock, entitled “Subject and Object”, subtitled “How the I of Apperception Finds Itself in the World”.
-All contributions to this workshop will be in direct conversation with this book manuscript.
-Adrian Haddock will himself be present to present the themes and theses of his book, and to respond to each talk directly.
-We hope in this way to create an international forum for this most promising book, even before it reaches the final stage of publishing – while also allowing its author to take up what happens at our workshop in working towards its final version.
+This workshop, for which the project collaborated with Leipzig’s FAGI (Research Center for Analytic German Idealism), was concerned with a book manuscript by Adrian Haddock, entitled “Subject and Object”, subtitled “How the I of Apperception Finds Itself in the World”.
+All contributions to this workshop were held in direct conversation with this book manuscript.
+Adrian Haddock waspresent to present the themes and theses of his book, and responded to each talk directly.
+We created, in this manner, an international forum for this most promising book, even before it reaches the final stage of publishing – while also allowing its author to take up what came up at our workshop in working towards its final version.

 What: Workshop on Subject and Object

 The full program is available here.

 |The first international workshop of the project took place on 24 and 25 January 2019.
 The theme was scientific pluralism; we had one day filled with disciplinary, philosophical contributions, and another day filled with contributions from various disciplines that illustrate how the need for a plurality of forms of understanding arises in those disciplines.This workshop was a collaboration between two VENI-projects: mine, and Annemarie Kalis’ project on the metaphysics of psychological attitudes.
 We had great help in making the workshop happen by our research intern Emma Young.